 Symrise has implemented an own corporate grievance mechanism for affected stakeholders and rightsholders to report problems and seek remedy.
 Symrise will also abide by any national state-based grievance mechanisms or laws, and work with the relevant authorities where needed, to address any grievances that may arise, relevant to Symrise.
 Individuals who bring a potential problem to our attention in good faith need not fear reprisals.

-- 01 Policy Scope p.
-04

-- 02 Respect for Human Rights: Workers p.
-07

-- 03 Respect for Human Rights: Communities -p.
-13

-- 04 Respect for the Environment - p.
-16

-- 05 Respect for Animals p.
-20

-- 06 Respect for Business Ethics p.
-23

-- 07 Ensuring Compliance p.
-27

-- 08 Appendix p.
+01 Policy Scope - p.
+04 02 Respect for Human Rights: Workers - p.
+07 03 Respect for Human Rights: Communities - p.
+13 04 Respect for Human Rights: Communities - p.
+13 05 Respect for Animals - p.
+20 06 Respect for Business Ethics - p.
+23 07 Ensuring Compliance - p.
+27 08 Appendix - p.
 30